 Firstly, there are hardly any “new” laptops available under $100, so your choices would mostly default to refurbished and used laptop models.
 Believe me, there is not a single laptop under $100 that does not suck.

 Most of them are five or more years old, which means they have very old specs, and accordingly, they run older versions of the operating systems (like Windows XP, Vista, or 7).
-That’s not a huge problem since most Windows apps are backward compatible, but I cannot guarantee that these aging cheap laptops would support all the apps that you want to use.
+That’s not a huge problem since most Windows apps are backward compatible, but I cannot guarantee that these already aged laptops would support all the apps that you want to use.

-You can install the latest Windows 10 on some of these laptops, but the experience wouldn’t be as smooth since the hardware that powers them is too old to handle modern operating systems.
+You can install the newer Windows 10 or 11 on some of these laptops, but the experience wouldn’t be as smooth since the hardware that powers them is too old to handle modern operating systems.

 If you are planning to buy a Chromebook, then most refurbished or used Chromebooks that you’ll find under $100 would also be about two to three years old, and most of them would have reached the end of the road to receive updates, meaning you cannot update them to the latest Chrome OS.

-So should you really put your hard-earned $100 on these old ultra-cheap laptops?
+So should you really put your hard-earned $100 on these old laptops?

 They might not be reliable enough to become your primary work computer, but they can be good enough for your kids to take online classes or maybe senior citizens in your family who want a computer just to check social media and emails, pay bills or watch YouTube videos.